Guilhermina Suggia: Biography

 Suggia was born in Porto to a family of Portuguese and Italian descent.
-Her father was a competent musician and taught her musical theory and cello.
+Her father was a competent musician and taught her music theory and cello.
 Such was her progress that by the age of 12 she was appointed principal cellist of the local orchestra, the Orpheon Portuense.
 In 1904, under the patronage of Queen Maria Amélia of Portugal, she went to study at Leipzig under Julius Klengel.
 Although Klengel was a professor at the Leipzig Conservatoire, Suggia did not enroll there but rather took private lessons from him.

-Within a year Suggia was asked to appear as a soloist with the Leipzig Gewandhaus Orchestra under its conductor, Arthur Nikisch.
-From 1906 to 1912 she lived and worked in Paris with the cellist Pablo Casals.
+Within a year, Suggia was asked to appear as a soloist with the Leipzig Gewandhaus Orchestra under its conductor, Arthur Nikisch.
+From 1906 to 1912, she lived and worked in Paris with the cellist Pablo Casals.
 It was generally believed, incorrectly, that the two were married, and Suggia was sometimes billed as "Mme P. Casals-Suggia".
 She began to tour internationally, building her reputation.
 She and Casals were rated as "the world's leading cellists".
-Casals was close friends with composer Donald Tovey, who wrote his Sonata for two cellos for the pair.
-On his visiting the couple to present the work in 1912, an unknown event occurred between Suggia and Tovey which caused strain on the relationship between Suggia and Casals, and the friendship between Tovey and Casals.
+Casals was close friends with composer Donald Tovey, who wrote his "Sonata for Two Cellos" for the pair.
+On his visiting the couple to present the work in 1912, an unknown event occurred between Suggia and Tovey which caused strain on the relationship between Suggia and Casals and the friendship between Tovey and Casals.
 After they separated, Suggia retained her admiration for Casals, describing him as pre-eminent among living cellists.
-In 1914 she formed a trio with the violinist Jelly d'Arányi and the pianist Fanny Davies.
+In 1914, she formed a trio with the violinist Jelly d'Arányi and the pianist Fanny Davies.

 During the period of her residence in Britain during the 1920s and 1930s, she was a frequent visitor to Lindisfarne Castle in northern England, where a cello now rests in the Music Room in commemoration of her time spent there.
-Her "Montagnana" cello rests in Conservatório de Música do Porto, her home town in Portugal.
+Her "Montagnana" cello rests in the Conservatório de Música do Porto, in her home town in Portugal.

 Edward Hudson, the founder of the British magazine Country Life is said to have been infatuated by Guilhermina.
-He was briefly engaged to her and bought her the aforementioned Montagnana cello, which she is shown playing in the portrait by Augustus John referred to below.
+He was briefly engaged to her and bought her the aforementioned Montagnana cello, which she is shown playing in the portrait by Augustus John (See Guilhermina Suggia).

 In 1927, Suggia married Jose Mena, an X-ray specialist.
 During World War II, Suggia and her husband returned to Portugal, where she lived in retirement.
-She visited Britain after the war, giving performances of the Elgar Cello Concerto in aid of charity.
+She visited Britain after the war, giving performances of Edward Elgar's Cello Concerto in aid of charity.
 She gave her last concerts at the Edinburgh Festival in 1949 and in Bournemouth later the same year.

-While in Britain in the 1920s she taught various British cellists, and after returning to Portugal she continued to teach, with notable students including Amaryllis Fleming, Thelma Reiss, Sheridan Russell and Peggie Sampson.
+While in Britain in the 1920s, she taught various British cellists, and after returning to Portugal she continued to teach, with notable students including Amaryllis Fleming, Thelma Reiss, Sheridan Russell and Peggie Sampson.
 Russell criticised her as a teacher because she attempted to make students imitate her precise technique.

-Suggia died of cancer in Porto at the age of 65, a year after the death of her husband.
+Suggia died of cancer in Porto on 30 July 1950, at the age of 65, a year after the death of her husband.